Bundy01/EasyEffects-Presets/README.md

 ## Presets dependencies
 You will need to install the `calf` and `lsp-plugins` packages from your GNU/Linux distribution to enable the presets effects.

-## Settings
+## Bass settings
-Adjust your bass to the speaker levels if the presets are not suitable or with EasyEffects in `Plugins`, select a preset and then change `Quantity` in dB of `Bass Enhancer` (be careful of saturation :) ).
+Adjust your bass to the speaker levels if the presets are not suitable or use EasyEffects in `Plugins`, select a preset and then change `Quantity` in dB of `Bass Enhancer` (be careful of saturation 😉️).

 Saves the changes in `Presets`.

-# Enjoy the sound
+# 🖤️ Enjoy the sound 🖤️